olaviinha/SampleRNN-Colab/README.md

 # SampleRNN (colab)

-This is a slightly modified version of [Tensorflow implementation of SampleRNN](https://github.com/Unisound/SampleRNN) to be run in Google Colaboratory using Google Drive as data storage.
+This is a slightly modified version of [Tensorflow implementation of SampleRNN: An Unconditional End-to-End Neural Audio Generation Model](https://github.com/Unisound/SampleRNN) to be run in Google Colaboratory using Google Drive as data storage.
 See [the original repository](https://github.com/Unisound/SampleRNN) for details.

 ## Modifications